VWAZA MARSH WILDLIFE RESERVE

 It shares its western border with Zambia within the Tran-Frontier Conservation Area, making it a site of high conservation value.
 This was one of the reasons that Vwaza was chosen as a site for Malawi’s Wildlife Research Institute, which is a joint initiative between the Government, Lilongwe Wildlife Trust and Conservation Research Africa.

-Breakfast, lunch and dinner are provided and all meals are vegetarian.
+Food for breakfast, lunch and dinner is provided and all meals are vegetarian.
+There is no on-site chef so cooking duties are shared communally.
 Other dietary requirements can be catered for.
-There is a rota for cooking, with everyone having their turn.